Worked as a lead designer on the IELTS Intelligence since November 2019.

 I sketched lo-fi wireframes following the established UI design pattern on Cambridge One and at the same time bringing new ideas to the platform.
 The latter made it easier to move things around and change certain parts of the interface fast without the need to do much of re-designing.

-Before designing a screen, I map out how the user will move through the product to achieve a specific goal, always from the user's point of view.
+Before designing a screen, I mapped out how the user will move through the product to achieve a specific goal, always from the user's point of view.
 The user journeys always contain the screens the user will visit (internal and external) and the connection lines between steps.

 Example: When designing a new screen, I would determine two or three most important goals the user wants to achieve with the product.
 I would think of an ideal flow to get the user to the goal and also, think of all the pain points they will encounter and solutionize them with appropriate screens/messages.